 How Do You Acquire Dual Nationality?

-You may be a national of another country knowingly or unknowingly even if you do not accept the nationality or hold a passport of that country.
-A person may acquire dual nationality in one of several ways, including:
+You may knowingly or unknowingly be a national of another country, even if you do not accept the nationality or hold a passport of that country.
+You may acquire dual nationality (i.e., U.S. and another nationality) in one of several ways, including:

-- Being born in the United States to one or two parents holding a nationality other than the United States, based on the other country’s citizenship laws;
+- Being born in the United States, and subject to the jurisdiction thereof, to one or two parents holding a nationality other than the United States, with your second nationality based on the other country’s nationality law;

-- Being born outside the United States to one or two U.S. citizen parents, based on the foreign country’s laws;
+- Being born outside the United States to one or two U.S. citizen parents, with your second nationality based on the foreign country’s laws; or

-- Naturalizing as a U.S. citizen while maintaining the nationality of another country; and
+- Naturalizing as a U.S. citizen while maintaining the nationality of another country.

 Potential Challenges to Holding Dual Nationality

-Countries have different regulations for dual nationals; some countries may not permit dual nationality.
-U.S. citizens should check with the embassy of any country of which they hold a foreign nationality for relevant nationality laws before travel.
+Countries have different laws and regulations for dual nationals and some countries may not permit dual nationality.
+Research your destination on our Country Information Page.
+You should also check with the embassy of any country where you hold a foreign nationality for relevant nationality laws before travel.
 Examples of regulations that may impact a dual national include the following:

-- Entry and Exit Requirements: When traveling to a country where you have a second nationality, you may be required to enter and depart on a passport from that country or present a valid identity document from that country.
-Some countries impose specific restrictions on departing nationals, such as the requirement for an exit visa in their passport.
+- Entry and Exit Requirements: When traveling to a country where you have U.S. and that country’s nationality, you may be required to enter and depart on a passport from that country or present a valid identity document from that country.
+Some countries impose specific restrictions on departing nationals, such as the requirement for an exit visa.

-- Limited Assistance Abroad: Local authorities may not recognize your U.S. citizenship especially if you do not enter a country using your U.S. passport.
+- Limited U.S. Assistance Abroad: Local authorities may not recognize your U.S. nationality if you are also a national of that country, especially if you did not enter the country using your U.S. passport.
 The U.S. embassy or consulate’s ability to provide consular assistance may be limited.

-- Notification and Access to Detained Dual Nationals: Many countries, even those that do not prohibit dual citizenship, do not explicitly recognize dual citizenship under their laws.
-U.S. consular officials abroad may not be afforded access to U.S. citizens in detention if they are citizens of the country where they are detained.
-Some countries, particularly those that do not recognize dual nationality, will not contact the U.S. embassy when a dual national is arrested or detained.
-Dual nationals who are arrested or detained should request police or prison officials to notify the closest U.S. embassy or U.S. consulate.
+- Notification and Access to Detained Dual Nationals: Many countries do not recognize dual nationality under their laws, even if they do not expressly prohibit dual nationality.
+U.S. consular officials may not be permitted to access U.S. nationals in detention if they are also nationals of the country where they are detained.
+Dual nationals who are arrested or detained should request that police or prison officials notify the closest U.S. embassy or consulate.

-- Military Service: U.S. citizens holding dual nationality may be subject to mandatory military service in a foreign country.
+- Military Service: Dual nationals may be subject to mandatory military service in a foreign country.
 This obligation may be imposed immediately upon arrival or when attempting to depart the country.

-- Registration: Some countries may require you to register your other nationalities.
+- Registration: In some countries, you may be required to register your other nationalities.